devkolasani/dhriti/README.md

 ## Usage

-Use the [Gnome tweak tool](https://wiki.gnome.org/Apps/GnomeTweakTool) to set shell and gtk themes to dhriti.
+Use the [Gnome Tweak Tool](https://wiki.gnome.org/Apps/GnomeTweakTool) to set shell and gtk themes to dhriti.